 Due to recent changes in regulations, the BN team needs to verify that your contact lens prescription has a valid expiry date, and that you are purchasing the type of lens noted on your prescription.
 If you're buying in store, the team will discuss this with you at the time you make your purchase.
 If you're buying online, our team will check over the prescription you send us, and get in touch as soon as they can if there are any problems.

 If your contact lens prescription has expired, or you want to wear a brand that isn't listed on your prescription, you'll need to check in with an optometrist before purchasing.
-You can book a bulk billed contact lens appointment at any of our boutiques; just click here to find your closest store.
+You can book a contact lens appointment at any of our boutiques; just click here to find your closest store (please note: contact lens exams are not covered by Medicare; charges may apply).
 We also recommend booking an appointment if you're experiencing any type of discomfort or concern with your current brand - there could be a more comfortable lens for you just around the corner!

 Contact lenses usually ship within 3-5 business days after your place your order, but this does depend on supplier stock.
 If the lens you need is out of stock with the supplier, we'll be in touch to let you know as soon as possible.
 As we have no control over the supplier's stock levels, we always recommend placing your new order before you run out of lenses, so you're always covered!